forrestxu123/Android-Framework-System-Design/quality/crash.md

 Strong References: Objects referenced by strong references are considered reachable and are not eligible for garbage collection.
 As long as there is at least one strong reference pointing to an object, it will persist in memory.

 Weak References: Objects referenced by weak references are considered weakly reachable.
 This means that they are eligible for garbage collection even if weak references point to them.
-When the GC runs, it will collect objects that only have weak references, freeing up memory.
+When the GC runs, it will collect objects that only have weak references or have no other references, freeing up memory.

 The purpose of weak references is often to avoid memory leaks.
 For example, in scenarios where an object is only needed as long as there are strong references to it, using weak references allows the object to be collected when no strong references exist, preventing unnecessary memory consumption.
-The principal has been used by LeakCanary for detecting memory leak.
+This principle has been used by LeakCanary for detecting memory leaks.
 Based on our analysis, common memory issues in Java include:
 - Insufficient Stack or Heap Space:
 This can occur when there is insufficient space or a lack of continuous space in the stack or heap to allocate a Java object.
-Examples include a stack overflow due to excessive function calls and heap space limitations leading to failed object allocation.
+Examples include a stack overflow due to excessive function calls and heap space limitations, leading to failed object allocation.

 - Memory Leaks:
-  A long-lived object referencing a short-lived object can cause memory leaks, because the short-lived object can not appropriately released.
+A long-lived object referencing a short-lived object can cause memory leaks because the short-lived object may not be appropriately released.

 - Excessive Memory Allocation:
-  Allocating too much memory in the stack or heap, can strain system resources and result in performance degradation.
+Allocating too much memory in the stack or heap can strain system resources and result in performance degradation.

-- Performance Impact:
+- Garbage Collection Overhead:
 Frequent GC cycles due to an abundance of memory allocation can impact performance negatively.

+- Memory Corruption:
+Unintentional memory overwrites or corruption can occur, such as buffer overflow, attempting to access memory through a null reference, leading to unpredictable behavior and potential crashes.

+- Resource Leaks:
+Failure to release resources like file handles or network connections can lead to resource leaks, affecting overall system performance.

+Each item listed above can potentially lead to different issues, including OutOfMemoryError (OOM), degraded system performance, and unpredictable application behavior in some cases.

 In conclusion, a comprehensive grasp of these memory management principles empowers developers to create Java applications that not only prevent memory-related pitfalls but also maintain optimal performance.
 By following best practices and utilizing modern tools, developers can effectively address memory management challenges and deliver top-quality software.
 We will focus on these topics in later sections.